dlang/DIPs/DIPs/1NNN-ADR.md

 ```
 ### Example Implementation

-This implementation is provided for reference, but is not necessarily how the compiler and durntime will interact when processing interpolated strings.
+This implementation is provided for reference, but is not necessarily how the compiler and druntime will interact when processing interpolated strings.
 Therefore, while it is useful for discussion, this implementation will NOT be part of the D specification, and the actual implementation may vary.

 In this implementation, the compiler uses lowering to provide all the information to the runtime.
 For example:
 ```
 i"I ate $apples and ${%d}bananas totalling $(apples + bananas) fruit."
 ```

-Would be lowered by the comipler to the list:
+Would be lowered by the compiler to the list:
 ```D
 .object._d_interpolated_string!("I ate ", .object._d_interpolated_format_spec(null),
                         " and ", .object._d_interpolated_format_spec("%d"),